anandi42/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk part2](figure/part2-1.png)

+We see that the the mean, ` r mean` is pretty close to the median, 10765.

 ##What is the average daily activity pattern?
 Earlier, a dataframe reporting average steps by each 5-min interval was created, so we can use that dataframe to make a line plot of activity at each 5-minute interval, averaged over all days.
 In the dataset, the 5-minute intervals are identified by an index from 0 to 2355.
-We also want to answer the question **"Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?"**
-The answer to this, as shown in the plot, is 206 steps (rounded to the nearest integer).
-The interval that corresponds to the max steps is "835", or 8:35-8:40 AM.

 ```r